bokunimowakaru/m5camera/docs/README.md

 # IoT M5Camera with FTP Client for Arduino IDE

+This software, for the Wi-Fi equipped camera product M5Camera, runs when a face is detected, when the M5Stack PIR Unit detects human movement, or at set intervals; the camera takes a photo and then transfers it to a cloud server or an FTP server on the Raspberry Pi.
-This software does not support the latest ESP32's libraries.
+It does not support the latest ESP32's libraries.
 Please use Version 1.0.6 for M5Camera, or Version 2.0.0 for Timer Camera X.

 ## CameraWebServer FTP forked by bokunimo.net